azdavis/millet/doc/errors.md

 val x = #[1, 2]
 ```

-At time of writing, this may be emitted for certain SML/NJ extensions that Millet does not support, such as:
+At time of writing, the following constructs are not supported:

 - Vector expressions.
 - Vector patterns.
 - Or patterns.

+Note that these constructs are not defined by the Definition, but are somewhat common extensions in implementations like SML/NJ (by default) and MLton (optionally).

 To fix, avoid such constructs.